ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 }
 ```

-To test that the client certificate is forwarded to API Management, we'll add a new operation.
+To test if the client certificate is forwarded to API Management, we'll add a new operation.
 First, create a file called `validate-from-agw.operation.cshtml` and add the following policies.
 This will return a `200 OK` with the passed client certificate in the response body.
-If no client certificate was forwarded, the text `No client certificate passed` will be returned.
+If no client certificate is forwarded, the text `No client certificate passed` is be returned.

 ```xml
 <policies>